Wednesday, 9 December 2015

 How about quality then?
 Again, the site states quite clearly that this is not a service for collectors, there's no "Only games mint in the original box" button to click; you get what you're given and you'll like it because omg guys, you're being sent old computer games in the mail, what more could you want?
 I am, however, extremely impressed with the condition of my games.
 Lookie:

-Jersey Devil were a particular delight, with nary a frayed edge on them.
+The manuals for Croc and Jersey Devil were a particular delight, with nary a frayed edge on them.
 These are in better condition than some of my PS3 games.
-Then there was the adorable damage to
+Then there was the adorable damage to MicroMachines.

 Someone has written "Dad's" down the side of it.
 I don't know why but I find that infinitely adorable; I have an image of this late 90's dad who comes in from work, sticks on this game and plays it with his 3 kids.
 This is one of those things that's great about buying second hand: there's a little story to everything you have that you'll never learn about.
 It's lovely.